 Further reading: Exotic currency pairs to trade in the forex market

 Commodity bloc currencies refer to a group of currencies from countries that are rich in natural resources, including Australia, New Zealand and Canada.
 This forex group is usually affected by the price fluctuation in commodity markets.
 Whether you’re a forex, commodities or CFD trader, it’s wise to monitor the correlation and price movements of the commodity bloc of currencies and the associated commodities that affect them.

-Now that you've gone through part one of forex trading for beginners and know how the forex market operates, it’s important to get to know the common forex terminology you will start seeing a lot.
+Now that you've gone through part one of forex trading for beginners and know how the forex market operates, it’s important to get to know the common forex terminology you will start seeing.